-- Physicist - specialized in medical treatments, the physicist works with the radiation oncologist while planning each radiation treatment and any follow-up changes that may need to be made once the patient begins radiotherapy.
+- Physicist - specializing in cancer treatments, the physicist works with the radiation oncologist while planning each radiation treatment and any follow-up changes that may need to be made once the patient begins radiotherapy.

 - Dosimetrist - the person who calculates the dose of radiation to make sure the tumor gets enough radiation but not more than is needed to reduce side effects for the patient as much as possible.

-There are two primary categories of radiation therapy: external and brachytherapy.
+There are two primary categories of radiation therapy: external and brachytherapy (internal).
 The type of radiation given depends on many factors including: